Interview: China is a world leader in rural tourism, says UNWTO senior official

 "Tourism has a long history of contributing to rural development, and the COVID-19 pandemic has opened up new opportunities for the development of rural tourism," she said.

-In Calvao's view, people are more willing to head to outdoor spaces for their holidays as they had been stuck at home for so long due to the pandemic.
+In Carvao's view, people are more willing to head to outdoor spaces for their holidays as they had been stuck at home for so long due to the pandemic.

 The pandemic has also boosted domestic tourism markets, which has led many to turn their attention to the countryside in their own countries.
 "We think this trend will continue," she said.